Einstein (horse): Racing career

 On November 27 at Churchill Downs Einstein ran in the Grade II Clark Handicap and, carrying the high weight of the race, finished a game third after starting from the outside gate (14th Post Position) and being blocked in the stretch.

 In 2006, Einstein was rated 117 (tied for 72nd) in the World Thoroughbred Racehorse Rankings.
 In 2007, Einstein was rated 117 (tied for 79th) in the World Thoroughbred Racehorse Rankings.
 In 2008, Einstein was rated 118 (tied for 80th) in the World Thoroughbred Rankings.
 In 2009, Einstein was rated 120 (tied for 43rd) in the World Thoroughbred Rankings.

 Racing statistics

 An asterisk after the odds means Einstein was the post time favorite.

 Stud career

 Einstein was retired to stand stud at Stronach's Adena Springs farm near Paris, Kentucky for a stud fee of $7,500 in 2010.
 In 2015, he was moved to Adena Springs' Canada location.
-He stood at Magali Farms in 2016 and Daeling Ranch in 2017 and 2018.
+He stood at Magali Farms in 2016 and Dealing Ranch in 2017 and 2018.
 His progeny include graded stakes placed horses Rankhasprivileges, Scholar Athlete, Seeking Albert, and Iranistan.

 He was pensioned to Old Friends Thoroughbred Retirement Farm in Georgetown, Kentucky on March 11, 2019.
 He was euthanized at the age of 18 on October 28, 2020, after suffering complications from cancer.